Skip to main content

 About Vätsäri

-Vätsäri Wilderness Area is Finland's largest protected area, covering approximately 1,560 square kilometres of high-arctic fell and tundra landscape in the northernmost corner of Finnish Lapland, along the Norwegian and Russian borders.
-Unlike national parks, Finnish wilderness areas (erämaat) are managed for preservation with an explicit recognition of traditional Sami land use, particularly reindeer herding.
-Vätsäri protects a vast open fell and tundra landscape drained by the Inarijoki river system, which forms the border with Norway.
-The landscape is one of the most remote and undeveloped in Europe, with virtually no infrastructure and extremely limited visitor access.
+Vätsäri Wilderness Area covers approximately 1,550 square kilometres of remote boreal wilderness in the northernmost corner of Finnish Lapland, along the Norwegian and Russian borders east of Lake Inari.
+[1] Unlike national parks, Finnish wilderness areas (erämaat) are managed for preservation with an explicit recognition of traditional Sami land use, particularly reindeer herding.
+The landscape is dominated by taiga forests of Scots pine, bogs, and water bodies, with the northeastern part rising as a treeless fell ridge — it is not a tundra landscape but a mosaic of boreal forest and open fell terrain.
+[1] Vätsäri is drained by the Inarijoki river system, which forms the border with Norway, and is one of the most remote and undeveloped landscapes in Europe, with minimal infrastructure and extremely limited visitor access.

 Wildlife Ecosystems

 The wilderness area supports the northernmost populations of several boreal and subarctic species in Finland.
-Wolverine, grey wolf, and Eurasian lynx inhabit the area.
-Reindeer are present both as wild animals and herded stock of Sami communities.
+Brown bear, wolverine, grey wolf, and Eurasian lynx inhabit the area, and the wilderness is an important brown bear habitat.
+[1] Reindeer are present both as wild animals and herded stock of Sami communities.
 Golden eagle and rough-legged buzzard nest on fell slopes.
 Arctic fox has a tiny and critically endangered population in the area.
 Bar-tailed godwit, red-necked phalarope, and Lapland longspur breed on the open tundra.
 The Inarijoki and its tributaries support wild salmon and Arctic charr migrating from the Arctic Ocean.
 Gyrfalcon is occasionally recorded in winter.

 Flora Ecosystems

-Vegetation is dominated by open arctic and subarctic fell communities, reflecting the extreme latitude and harsh climate.
-Mountain avens, Dryas octopetala, forms extensive mats on calcareous substrates, creating the white-flowering fell meadow landscapes typical of arctic Fennoscandia.
+Vegetation is dominated by boreal Scots pine forest, bogs, and lake shores typical of subarctic Lapland, with the northeastern fell ridges carrying open arctic-alpine communities.
+Mountain avens (Dryas octopetala) forms extensive mats on calcareous substrates of the fell areas, creating the white-flowering fell meadow landscapes typical of arctic Fennoscandia.
 Willow scrub of dwarf and creeping willow occurs in sheltered valleys.
-Aapa mire and palsa mires—permafrost mounds unique to the subarctic—are present in lower terrain, representing exceptional glacial periglacial relict habitats.
+Aapa mire and palsa mires—permafrost mounds unique to the subarctic—are present in lower terrain, representing exceptional periglacial relict habitats.
 Reindeer lichen dominates fell plateaux where grazing pressure is limited.
 The flora includes numerous arctic-alpine species at their southernmost distribution limits in Fennoscandia.

 Geology